lumalik/are-you-an-a-hole/README.md

 -- This is a work in progress -- <br/>
 The aim of this project is to create a moral compass for reddit, distinguishing Assholes from not Assholes.

+&nbsp;

+Key to Do's:
+..* get more data (currently about 6000 posts, need to be at least 10000) ..* also delete data from controversial tab, difficult for learner ..* calculate AUC
+..* try out different models, like Transformer

+&nbsp;

 ## What is it about?
 The subreddit describes itself as: "A catharsis for the frustrated moral philosopher in all of us, and a place to finally find out if you were wrong in an argument that's been bothering you.
 Tell us about any non-violent conflict you have experienced; give us both sides of the story, and find out if you're right, or you're the asshole."
 &nbsp;